Concept: Charlson Comorbidity Index

 See the Notes, Cautions and Limitations section below for more information on specificity and using 3-digit ICD codes in the algorithm.

-The MCHP SAS code for calculating the Index score is available below:
+The MCHP SAS macro for calculating the longitudinal Index score is available below:

 MCHP Research Using the Charlson Comorbidity Index